Outer Space Treaty: Influence on space law

 With the exception of the Moon Treaty, to which only 18 nations are party, all other treaties on space law have been ratified by most major space-faring nations (namely those capable of orbital spaceflight).
 COPUOS coordinates these treaties and other questions of space jurisdiction, aided by the U.N.
 Office for Outer Space Affairs.

-The Bogota Declaration tried to complement shortcomings of the treaty on safeguarding control of Earth's geostationary orbit, but was not implemented.

 List of parties

 The Outer Space Treaty was opened for signature in the United States, the United Kingdom, and the Soviet Union on 27 January 1967, and entered into force on 10 October 1967.
-As of March 2023, 113 countries are parties to the treaty, while another 23 have signed the treaty but have not completed ratification.
+As of May 2025, 117 countries are parties to the treaty, while another 22 have signed the treaty but have not completed ratification.

 Multiple dates indicate the different days in which states submitted their signature or deposition, which varied by location: (L) for London, (M) for Moscow, and (W) for Washington, D.C.
 Also indicated is whether the state became a party by way of signature and subsequent ratification, by accession to the treaty after it had closed for signature, or by succession of states after separation from some other party to the treaty.